 Flying his drones over built-up areas included congested regions of central London and a football stadium.
-It landed the operator of three unmanned aircraft in serious trouble and in breach of drone flight regulations.
+It landed the operator of three unmanned aircraft in serious trouble and in breach of drone no fly zones UK.

 He pleaded guilty to seven separate offences in breach of the Air Navigation Order 2009.
 That got him his fine and a Criminal Behavior Order.
 The CBO bans him from purchasing drones or flying them for two years from his conviction.

 Police arrested Wilson in October 2014.
 It followed several reports of a drone seen hovering and capturing footage from one hundred meters above football games.
 There were at Manchester City's Etihad and Liverpool's Anfield Stadium.